Hemel Hempstead Town: Club Profile

 Hemel Hempstead Town are no stranger to us; a regular opponent in the Vauxhall Opel/Football League between 1984 and 1991.
-With nine wins from 13, Boro’ can look back on a good record against The Tudors.
-But, if you’re only as good as your last one, then we need to improve; them beating us 2-1 in April 1991 before we were promoted up to Diadora League Division One.
+With nine wins from 13 at the time of writing, Boro’ can reflect back on a good record against the Tudors.
+But, if you’re only as good as your last result, then we need to improve.
+We were on the wrong end of an unfortunate 2-1 scoreline in April 1991.
+The last laugh was perhaps had by us, however.
+We gained promotion to to Diadora League Division One; an achievement the Tudors never actually managed on their own ascent.

 Hemel Hempstead Town: Record vs Boro'